Skip to main content

 }

-Multiple clauses are conjoined. result refers to the return value.
+Each ensures keyword takes one boolean expression; multiple clauses are conjoined by repeating the keyword. result refers to the return value.

 Loop invariant and decreases